Functional impact of Nicotinamide Riboside on the immune system of patients with A-T

 Principal researcher: Dr Mirjam van der Burg

-Institute: Leiden University Medical Center, Netherlands
+Institute: Leiden University Medical Centre, Netherlands

 Cost: £250,000 over 36 months in partnership with AEFAT (Spain) and BrAshA-T (Australia)